EthBuilders/social-recovery-wallets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The team at Alkemy decided to explore the use of a defi protocol to help come up with a solution for a non-defi, real world problem.
 The problem - losing access to your money forever because you forgot the password and lost the seed phrase.
 Our solution - split, encrypt, and distribute pieces of the seed phrase to randomly selected, anonymous members of the application.
-These members, known as "Guardians" will store the piece of information until the "Owner" of the seed phrase requests to recover their seed phrase.
+These members, known as "Guardians" will store the piece of information until the owner of the seed phrase requests to recover it.

 ### Built With